Sudbury Valley School: Curriculum

 The school has no required academic activities and no academic expectations for completion of one's time at the school.
 Students are free to spend their time as they wish.

 Government

-Students are given complete responsibility for their own education and the school is run by a direct democracy in which students and staff are equals.
+Students are given responsibility for their own education.
+The school is a direct democracy in which students and staff are equals.
 The corporation is wholly owned and operated by the School Meeting, in which each student and each elected member of the staff has one vote.

 Staff

 There is no tenure at Sudbury Valley School.
 The School Meeting, with each participant receiving one vote, hires staff, as part of its duties in running the school.
 Every year, in the spring, elections are held for next year's staff.
 School Meeting members (staff and students) may nominate people to the role of staff.
 The School Meeting debates the school's staff needs, and discusses each candidate in turn.
 There is an election with secret paper ballots which is open to all students and staff.
 Staff who have received more yes votes than no votes in this election are eligible to receive contracts negotiated on the floor of the School Meeting.